robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which approach is recommended for API documentation that supports HATEOAS?

-A) Static documentation only
+- A. Static documentation only
-B) Interactive documentation that follows hypermedia links
+- B. Interactive documentation that follows hypermedia links
-C) No documentation needed
+- C. No documentation needed
-D) Separate documentation for each API version
+- D. Separate documentation for each API version

 ### Back
 **Correct Answer**: B